 Our final Swatch of the Month for 2014 combines several techniques explored (and hopefully mastered) in previous months’ swatches—including appliqué, negative reverse appliqué, and eyelet beading.
 The design, titled Natalie’s Dream, is beautifully intricate and one of my personal favorites (hence the name).

 To create the swatch, begin by stenciling the design to the top layer of fabric using your transfer method of choice.
-(The Facets stencil employed here is available for download from our Resources page.)
+(The Facets stencil employed here is available for download from our Maker Supplies + Stencils page.)

 Align your top and backing layers of fabric, with right sides up, and pin together.
 Thread your needle and knot off.